hans/obsidian-citation-plugin/README.md

 - If you use **Zotero** with [Better BibTeX][2]:
   - Select a collection in Zotero's left sidebar that you want to export.
   - Click `File` -> `Export library ...`.
+Select `Better BibLaTeX` or `Better CSL JSON` as the format.
+(We recommend using the BibLaTeX export unless you experience performance issues.
+The BibLaTeX format includes more information that you can reference from Obsidian, such as associated PDF attachments, but loads more slowly than the JSON export.)
-Select `Better CSL JSON` as the format.
-You can optionally choose "Keep updated" to automatically re-export the collection -- this is recommended!
+  - You can optionally choose "Keep updated" to automatically re-export the collection -- this is recommended!
-- If you use other reference managers, check their documentation for CSL-JSON export support.
+- If you use other reference managers, check their documentation for BibLaTeX or CSL-JSON export support.
 We plan to officially support other managers in the future.

 Now open the Obsidian preferences and view the "Citations" tab.
-Paste the path to the JSON export in the text field labeled "Citation export path."
-After closing the settings dialog, you should now be able to search your references from Zotero!
+Paste the path to the exported file (`.bib` or `.json`, depending on the format you chose) in the text field labeled "Citation export path."
+After closing the settings dialog, you should now be able to search your references from within Obsidian!

 ## Usage